Boondocking in Virginia

 The Pines Campground

-Walnut Falls Campground in the George Washington & Jefferson National Forests is near Blacksburg.
-This campground is close to the Flat Top Mountain Trail System and the Appalachian Trail.
-Be sure to take a short hike to see the Falls of Dismal when staying here.
-Bring your fishing gear to fish in Dismal Creek.
+This campground is close to the Flat Top Mountain Trail System and the Appalachian Trail, meaning there is plenty of opportunity for recreation when you stay here.
+Be sure to take a short hike to see the Falls of Dismal and bring your fishing gear to fish in Dismal Creek.

 Little Fort Campground

 Access the most extensive off-road vehicle trail in Virginia from Little Fort Campground near Detrick.
+This campground is also located in the George Washington & Jefferson National Forests and features around 9 campsites, some of which can accommodate big rigs.
 There is a vault toilet, and water is available.
 Nearby, Massanutten Mountain makes a great hiking destination.

 Where to Boondock in Virginia